mtcoffee/mtcoffee.github.io/_posts/2020-10-12-getting-started-with-jekyll-and-github-blogs.md

 ```

 # Create a local repo in docker to hold your blog
-We will got clone the minimal-mistakes repo as a starting point for our blog
+We will git clone the minimal-mistakes repo as a starting point for our blog

 ```
 mkdir /etc/docker/jekyll